Ralph Davies Munro

-Ralph lives on Triple Creek Farm in Thurston County, Washington, together with his wife Nancy (Bunn) Munro.
-He continues to serve on numerous local, national and international boards and commissions.
-In addition, he serves on the Board of Directors of several domestic corporations, including Prepared Response, The Squaxin Island Tribal Museum, Panorama City Retirement Centers, Thurston First Bank and History Link.
-He also remains active in election reform and international trade issues, continues to advocate for wildlife and environmental causes in the Puget Sound, and to champion causes that support people with disabilities.
-He continues to strive to make Washington State a better place for our children then it was for us.
+Ralph continues to serve on numerous national and international boards and commissions.
+In addition, he serves on the Board of Directors of several local corporations, including the Squaxin Island Tribal Museum, Panorama Senior Living Retirement, and the Olympia Rotary Club He also remains active in election reform and international trade issues, continues to advocate for wildlife and environmental causes in the Puget Sound, and to champion causes that support people with disabilities.
+Most importantly, he continues to strive to make Washington State a better place for our children than it was for us

 - Industrial Engineer.
 Boeing.
 1966-1968.

 - Volunteer Coordinator.
 Washington State.
 1969.
 Governor Dan Evans appointed Munro as the first Volunteer Coordinator of Washington State.

-- Advisor.
-White House.
+- White House.
 1970.
 Helped formulate the federal agency ACTION, the “Federal Domestic Volunteer Agency”.

 - Special Assistant.
 Washington State.
 1972-1976.
 Special Assistant on education and social-service issues, enlisted by Governor Dan Evans.